100 Notable alumni of

 -

-William Norman Barton III is an American professional basketball player who last played for the Guangdong Southern Tigers of the Chinese Basketball Association (CBA).
-He played college basketball for Memphis, where he was named the Conference USA Men's Basketball Player of the Year in 2012.
+William Norman Barton III is an American former professional basketball player who currently serves as an assistant coach for the Iowa Wolves of the NBA G League.
+He played college basketball for Memphis Tigers, earning Conference USA Men's Basketball Player of the Year honors in 2012.
 He was selected 40th overall in the 2012 NBA draft by the Portland Trail Blazers and played for the Idaho Stampede of the NBA G League before being traded to the Denver Nuggets in 2015, where he eventually became their franchise leader in three-pointers made.
+He has also played for the Washington Wizards and the Toronto Raptors.

 -